Maghreb: Terminology

-Speakers of Berber languages call this region Tamazɣa or Tamazgha, which translates to "land of the Berbers".
-Since the second half of the twentieth century, this term has been popularized by activists promoting Berberism.

 History

 Prehistory

-Around 3,500 BC, changes in the tilt of the Earth's orbit appear to have caused a rapid desertification of the Sahara region forming a natural barrier that severely limited contact between the Maghreb and sub-Saharan Africa.
+Some 9,000 years ago, Earth's tilt was 24.14 degrees, as compared with the current 23.45 degrees.
+Around 3,500 BC, these changes in the tilt of the Earth's orbit appear to have caused a rapid desertification of the Sahara region forming a natural barrier that severely limited contact between the Maghreb and sub-Saharan Africa.
 The Berber people have inhabited western North Africa since at least 10,000 BC.